albinjal/Bayesian-Car-Counting/blog.md

 </p>
 Image: Google ©2022 Landsat/Copernicus

-We selected this first image because in the right half of the image it includes a few cars that are almost entirely covered by trees.
+We selected this first image because in the right half of the image, it includes a few cars that are almost entirely covered by trees.
-These cars are barely visible in the image, so therefore we did not include them in the ground truth, but we were curious if the model would be able to recognize them.
+These cars are barely visible in the image, so, therefore, we did not include them in the ground truth, but we were curious if the model would be able to recognize them.

-In the right image we can see that the model was not able to recognize the cars that were covered by the trees, as we expected.
+In the right image, we can see that the model was not able to recognize the cars that were covered by the trees, as we expected.
 It also missed 5 cars that we did count.
 Most of the cars that it missed were partially covered by trees, which is most likely the reason that they were not counted.
 The only car that was not covered is the green one on the upper right.